-- Prioritize allocations of resources for imports of medicine, raw materials for production of medicine, and medical equipment. - Improve programs providing safety nets for Iran's most marginalized populations, including people with disabilities. - Combat corruption and misuse of public funds in accordance with international human rights standards. - Take all possible measures, including negotiations with other states and ratification of counterterrorism financial transparency initiatives such as the Financial Action Task Force (FATF), to reduce obstacles to other states' establishing humanitarian trade mechanisms. - Allow independent international organizations access to Iran to conduct research on key health and human rights concerns including thorough followup assessments of the impact of sanctions on the Iranian population.
+- Prioritize allocations of resources for imports of medicine, raw materials for production of medicine, and medical equipment. - Improve programs providing safety nets for Iran's most marginalized populations, including people with disabilities. - Combat corruption and misuse of public funds in accordance with international human rights standards. - Take all possible measures, including negotiations with other states and ratification of counterterrorism financial transparency initiatives such as FATF, to reduce obstacles to other states' establishing humanitarian trade mechanisms. - Allow independent international organizations access to Iran to conduct research on key health and human rights concerns including thorough followup assessments of the impact of sanctions on the Iranian population.